Roman Catholic Diocese of Albany

-The Diocese of Albany (Diœcesis Albanensis) is a Latin Church diocese of the Catholic Church in eastern New York in the United States.
+The Diocese of Albany (Diœcesis Albanensis) is a diocese of the Catholic Church in eastern New York in the United States.
 Its mother church is the Cathedral of the Immaculate Conception in Albany.
 It is a suffragan diocese of the Archdiocese of New York.

 Territory

-The Diocese of Albany covers the following counties:

-Albany, Columbia, Delaware, Fulton, Greene, southern Herkimer, Montgomery, Otsego, Rensselaer, Saratoga, Schenectady, Schoharie, Warren, and Washington.
+The Diocese of Albany covers the following counties: Albany, Columbia, Delaware, Fulton, Greene, southern Herkimer, Montgomery, Otsego, Rensselaer, Saratoga, Schenectady, Schoharie, Warren, and Washington.

 History

 1600 to 1800

-The first Catholic presence in the present-day diocese was that of French missionaries in the 1640s attempting to evangelize the Mohawk peoples of the Haudenosaunee (Iroquois Confederation).
+During the Dutch rule of present-day New York State in the 17th century, Catholics were allowed in the colony of New Amsterdam.
+However, only Dutch Reformed Churches were permitted to operate.In the Albany region, the first Catholic presence was that of French missionaries in the 1640s attempting to evangelize the Mohawk peoples of the Haudenosaunee (Iroquois Confederation).
 Three missionaries were killed by the Mohawks, one near present-day Auriesville in 1642 and two at Lake George in 1646.
 They were later declared martyrs of the Catholic Church.

+Great Britain took over New Amsterdam in 1664.During the next century, colonial governors of the Province of New York imposed bans on Catholic churches and restricted Catholics from holding public offices.Richard Coote, the first colonial governor, passed a law at the end of the 17th century that mandated a life sentence to any Catholic priest.
+The penalty for harboring a Catholic was a £250 fine plus three days in the pillory.

-In 1676, Kateri Tekakwitha, a young Mohawk woman living near Auriesville, asked to be baptized.
+In 1676, Kateri Tekakwitha, a young Mohawk woman living near present-day Auriesville, asked to be baptized as a Catholic.
 She spent the rest of her life working with native converts at a mission on the St. Lawrence River in New France.
 Tekawitha was canonized in 2012.

-During the Dutch and British rule of the Province of New York in the 17th and 18th centuries, Catholics were banned from the colony.
-Richard Coote, the first colonial governor, passed a law at the end of the 17th century that mandated a life sentence to any Catholic priest.
-The penalty for harboring a Catholic was a £250 fine plus three days in the pillory.

 Anti-Catholic bias in New York abated during the American Revolution when Catholic France provided its support to the American rebels.
 After the approval of the New York Constitution in 1777, freedom of worship for Catholics was guaranteed.
 This was soon followed by the same guarantee in the US Constitution.

 In 1784, the Vatican erected the Prefecture Apostolic of United States of America, covering the entire new nation.
-This action was necessary to remove the American church from British jurisdiction.
+This action was necessary to remove American Catholics from British jurisdiction.
 St. Mary's Church was established in Albany in 1796, making it the only Catholic Church in Upstate New York and the second Catholic church in the state after St. Peter's in New York City.
 The Vatican converted the prefecture into the Diocese of Baltimore in 1789.
 It was the first diocese in the United States, covering the entire country.

 1800 to 1850

-Nine years later, as the population of the country grew, the Vatican created several new dioceses, including the Diocese of New York.
+Nine years later, as the US population grew, the Vatican in 1808 created several new dioceses, including the Diocese of New York.
 Upstate New York would be part of the Diocese of New York, followed by the Archdiocese of New York, for the next 39 years.